What is TTY Mode?

 Disabling this mode makes your phone normal.
 You can use your phone to make and receive audio & video calls.
 You can also send the SMS (text messages) to other person without any problem.
 However after turning OFF TTY, you will not be able to receive or make TTY phone calls.

-If you’re expecting a TTY phone call on your device, then it is better to enable it first.
-You need to enable your TTY mode ahead of time.
+If you’re expecting a TTY phone call on your device, then it is better to enable it first on your device.
+You need to enable your TTY mode ahead of time and steps regarding the same given above.

-How to Turn off TTY mode on Motorola and Samsung S9
+How to Turn off TTY mode Android Devices like Motorola or Samsung?

 1. On Home screen, tap Phone ( If not available), navigate Apps > Phone